Mental health care and Medicare

 Help with costs

-A treatment plan lets you claim for up to 10 sessions each calendar year with a mental health professional.
-We can accept claims if the health professional is registered with us.
+A mental health treatment plan lets you claim up to 10 sessions with a mental health professional each calendar year.

 Rural and remote support